 To process a layoff:

-- Send the GIC Offline Payroll Deduction Report Change Form to the FSA carrier
+- Fax the GIC Offline Coverage Termination Form to the FSA carrier.

 - File a copy of the form in the employee’s personnel file.
 Do not send the form to the GIC.